 Camping Dish Pans

-Since we boondock often, we found these collapsible dish pans that suit our needs perfectly.
+Since we mostly boondock or camp off grid, we found these collapsible dish pans that suit our needs perfectly.
 They collapse down taking up very little space.
 We use one for wash water and the other for rinsing.

 They also can be used for transporting or holding some of your kitchen supplies.
 These are 2.5 quart; perfect for washing several dishes and big enough to hold a large pan.